- SEO reports should be easy to understand and contain key data points such as search traffic, keyword rankings, conversion rates, and backlinks.

 SEO can be severely impacted by technical issues, spanning from slow loading pages to websites that are not mobile friendly.
 Some even have broken links, images, or broken layouts that span outside of the viewport.

-According to Brendan, it’s important for agency owners or productized service provider to distill down the huge volumes of information that SEO tools and reports provide.
+According to industry experts such as Brendan Tully, it’s important for agency owners or productized service providers to distill down the huge volumes of information that SEO tools and reports provide.

 One of the services we offer is comprehensive and detailed technical SEO audits.
 Many agencies do this poorly and simply dump information on customers, drowning them in reports and leaving them more confused than when they started.
 This is the wrong approach.

-The technical SEO audit his company provides has three distinct phases:
+The technical SEO audit should have three distinct phases:

-1. Audit and action plan: this is where they audit the site and create an SEO action plan.
+Audit and action plan: This is where you audit the site and create an SEO action plan.
 It’s important to note that the action plan is the key focus.
-It’s supported by raw data and various reports but the action plan is the key deliverable, not the reporting.
+Supported by raw data and various reports, the action plan is the key deliverable, not the reporting.

-2. Implementation of the action plan: in some cases customers opt to do this themselves with support from the team of WP Speed Fix for the more technical aspects.
+Implementation of the action plan: In some cases customers opt to do this themselves with support from your team for the more technical aspects.

 Content SEO report

 This will be the most detailed and extensive report.
-And for that reason, I strongly suggest creating an overview section that highlights the key points.
+And for that reason, I strongly recommend creating an overview section that highlights the key points.

 Below the overview, you can show more detailed sections for the following points.